pablogguz/ineAtlas.data/README.md

 # ineAtlas.data

+> [!WARNING]
+> This repository and its accompanying R package are currently under development.
+Check back soon for updates!

 ## About

 This is the data repository accompanying the [`ineAtlas`](https://github.com/pablogguz/ineAtlas) R package.
 It contains processed and standardized data from the Spanish Statistical Office (Instituto Nacional de Estadística, INE) _Atlas de Distribución de Renta de los Hogares_, which provides socioeconomic indicators at the municipal, district, and census tract level for Spain.

-*While the data can be used independently, it is designed to work seamlessly with the `ineAtlas` package to facilitate fetching and downloading the data.
+While the data can be used independently, it is designed to work seamlessly with the `ineAtlas` package to facilitate fetching and downloading the data.

 See the [`ineAtlas`](https://github.com/pablogguz/ineAtlas) package documentation for complete usage instructions and examples.*

 ## Data Structure